Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Chiefs have been favored by 5.5 points or more four times this season and have covered the spread in two of them.

-- Kansas City's games this year have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).
+- Kansas City's games this year have eclipsed the over/under four times in seven opportunities (57.1%).

-- When Kansas City records more than 26.8 points, it is 2-2 against the spread and 3-1 overall.
+- When Kansas City scores more than 26.8 points, it is 2-2 against the spread and 3-1 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Titans.